ADORSYS-GIS/moodle-plugin/charts/moodle-operator/README.md

 ## Migration from Bitnami Common

-This chart has been migrated from using the Bitnami `common` library to the `bjw-s/app-template` v3.5.0 library for improved maintainability and modern Helm practices.
+This chart has been migrated from using the Bitnami `common` library to the `bjw-s/app-template` v4.3.0 library for improved maintainability and modern Helm practices.

 ### Version Decision

-We use **app-template v3.5.0** rather than the latest v4.x series due to:
+We use **app-template v4.3.0** which provides:
+- **Latest Features**: Access to the most recent app-template capabilities and improvements
+- **Enhanced Security**: Updated security contexts and best practices
-- **Compatibility**: v4.x has breaking changes that cause template rendering issues
+- **Better Performance**: Optimized template rendering and resource management
-- **Stability**: v3.5.0 is proven stable and well-tested in production environments
-- **Feature Completeness**: v3.5.0 provides all necessary features for operator deployment
+- **Future Compatibility**: Aligned with the latest Helm and Kubernetes standards

 ### Key Changes

-- **Dependency**: Now uses `bjw-s/app-template` v3.5.0 instead of `bitnami/common`
+- **Dependency**: Now uses `bjw-s/app-template` v4.3.0 instead of `bitnami/common`
-- **Configuration**: Updated values.yaml structure to match app-template v3 schema
+- **Configuration**: Updated values.yaml structure to match app-template v4 schema
 - **Security**: Enhanced security context with non-root user and read-only filesystem
-- **Monitoring**: Built-in Prometheus ServiceMonitor support
 - **RBAC**: Comprehensive cluster role permissions for operator functionality

-## Monitoring
+## Metrics

-The operator exposes Prometheus metrics on port 8081.
-You can scrape these metrics for monitoring operator health and performance.
+The operator exposes a metrics endpoint on port 8081 (path `/metrics`).
+You can scrape these metrics with your preferred monitoring stack.